ARMmbed/mbed-os/TESTS/netsocket/README.md

 -   Echo protocol, [RFC 862](https://tools.ietf.org/html/rfc862) is enabled on both TCP and UDP on port 7.
 Port 2007 for TLS
 -   Discard protocol, [RFC 863](https://tools.ietf.org/html/rfc863) is enabled in both TCP and UDP on port 9.
 Port 2009 for TLS.
 -   Character generator protocol, [RFC 864](https://tools.ietf.org/html/rfc864) is enabled in both TCP and UDP on port 19.
+Port 2019 for TLS.
 Output pattern should follow the proposed example pattern in RFC.
 -   Daytime protocol, [RFC 867](https://tools.ietf.org/html/rfc867) in both TCP and UDP on port 13.
 Port 2013 for TLS.
 -   Time protocol, [RFC 868](https://tools.ietf.org/html/rfc868) in both TCP and UDP on port 37.